 Quincy Mine

 America’s first mining boom began as prospectors and speculators rushed to mine deposits of native copper along the Keweenaw Peninsula.
 For 99 years, the Quincy Mine had an impressive string of dividends that earned it the name of "Old Reliable."
-Today it is a major tourist attraction in the Keweenaw, featuring tours of the underground workings, the No. 2 shaft house, the world's largest steam powered hoist which serviced the No. 2 shaft to a vertical depth of 6,200 feet and the Midwest's only cog-rail tram.
+Today it is a major tourist attraction along the Keweenaw National Historical Park on the Keweenaw Peninsula.
+The mine features tours of the underground workings, the No. 2 shaft house, the world's largest steam-powered hoist which serviced the No. 2 shaft to a vertical depth of 6,200 feet and the Midwest's only cog-rail tram.

 Bond Falls

 Take M-45 N to Paulding to see one of the most photographed waterfalls in the Midwest, Bond Falls.
-Spread 100 feet across, Bond Falls drops nearly 50 feet downwards, emptying back into the Ontonagon River.
+Spread 100 feet across, Bond Falls drops nearly 50 feet, emptying back into the Ontonagon River.

 Firebrick Grill & Bar at Young’s